dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/index.md

 > [!NOTE]
 > Not all of the preceding sample apps are available for all releases of ASP.NET Core.

-For more information, see the [`dotnet/blazor-samples` README.md file](https://github.com/dotnet/blazor-samples).
+For more information, see the [Blazor samples GitHub repository README.md file](https://github.com/dotnet/blazor-samples).

 ## Support requests